Eugene O'Neill (1888-1953)

 O'Neill arrived at Provincetown Harbor by ferry from Boston in the summer of 1916, after some years of wandering.
 Earlier, as a seaman he journeyed from port to port, trying to find himself.
 Though directionless, broke, and many times drunk during those youthful years of his early 20s, he had been writing, drawing on his own experiences in foreign ports at sea for his inspiration.

 New York producers had turned down O'Neill's early works, claiming that they did not follow the formula of contemporary plays.
 Yet, O'Neill heard talk of an experimental theatre troupe in the fishing village of Provincetown.
 During the summer months this Cape Cod village, located at the farthest and sandiest reaches of the civilized world, was frequented by a group of Greenwich Village bohemians - among them writers, artists, actors, journalists, activists, anarchists, and Communists - all sharing ideas on issues of the day as well as on the literary and visual arts.
 They promoted a controversial lifestyle of free love, open marriage, public drinking, and creative expression.
+So, O'Neill decided to take his talents to Provincetown, following a singular path that would eventually earn him four Pulitzer Prizes and a Nobel Prize for Literature.
+Broke, he arrived at Commercial Street with the promise that his life's mission was to become a playwright, or to starve in the attempt.

 The summer before O'Neill's arrival was a revolutionary turning point in American theatre.
 In fact, the revolution had a precise date, time, and location, and strangely it did not take place in a theatre setting, but instead in a Provincetown home.